Dinosaur (statue): Significance

 While pigeons have famously resided in New York City for several centuries, their close proximity to humanity–relying on urban infrastructure for food and shelter—has gained them unpopularity among residents, who have historically complained of excrement and the potential spread of diseases.
 Beyond social hostility, the very infrastructure of New York City additionally makes life difficult for the species.
 Pigeon spikes are a common fixture on office structures and apartment complexes, and scholars have estimated that between 90,000 and 250,000 pigeons die from building collisions per year.
 The pigeon is an “icon of New York,” Argote wrote in a statement, but also a “marginal creature, living in dirty corners.”

 Although pigeons have been derided by New York residents as vermin, a number of contemporary efforts have been made to vouch for their acceptance.
-Aside from Argote, a prominent figure in New York City pigeon activism is Tina "Mother Pigeon" Trachtenburg, a performance artist who crafts and sells hand-made soft sculptures representing pigeons and other urban wildlife.
 An increasing number of efforts have been made to protest against the poaching of New York pigeons across state lines for pigeon shoots.
 Dinosaur inspired a June 2025 event called Pigeon Fest in which thousands of New Yorkers gathered to celebrate the statue and the city's pigeons.
 Mother Pigeon was among the featured performers.